AppstockLTD/Appstock-iOS-SDK/README.md

     // Called when the application is about to enter the background }
 ```

+Once the ad is loaded you can utilize it's basic properties inspecting [AppStockAdInfo](./2.2-appstock-sdk-ios-utils.md#appstockadinfo) structure.
+Currently AppstockSDK provides the ad price and later this object will be extended.

 The `refreshInterval` property controls the frequency of automatic ad refreshes.
 This interval is set in seconds and dictates how often a new ad request is made after the current ad is displayed.